 Inspired by some of the slow cooker recipes in Rick Bayless' Everyday Mexican, I started playing around with some ingredients and came up with this really super stew.
 It's very much like pozole but I don't want argue with anyone so I'm just going to call it a hominy stew.

-3. Squeeze some lime into ladled bowls and serve.
+- Squeeze some lime into ladled bowls or add a very small splash of Pineapple Vinegar and serve.

 It's that easy.
 No soaking and no fussing.